aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-html/_index.md

 linktitle: "Convert Range to HTML"
 type: docs
 url: /convert-range-to-html/
-keywords: "Aspose.Cells, Excel range to HTML, cloud API, convert range to HTML, REST API, spreadsheet conversion"
+keywords: "Aspose.Cells, Excel, HTML conversion, cloud API, spreadsheet"
 description: "Learn how to convert a specific Excel range (e.g., A1:C10) to an HTML file using Aspose.Cells Cloud REST API.
 Includes authentication steps, cURL example, and SDK snippets for C#, Java, Python, and more."
 weight: 100
 ---

 Export a range of data from a local Excel file to an HTML file using the Cloud API.

-## **Convert Range to HTML API**
+## Convert Range to HTML API

 ### Web API